Ruby on Rails Data Migration Best Practices for Smooth Database Updates

 The code included in migrations is challenging to test.
 Unlike regular application code, which can be covered by unit and integration tests, migration code runs only once during deployment.
 It may increase the risk of undetected bugs and errors in the migration logic.

-An alternative approach to embedding data changes within schema migrations is to use temporary rake tasks.
+An alternative approach favored by Ruby on Rails agencies is to embed data changes within schema migrations by using temporary rake tasks.
 Rake, which stands for “Ruby Make” is a program that enables you to define and run tasks through a command-line interface and automate repetitive and complex application management tasks.
 This method offers several advantages and might benefit your Rails application; however, it is not free of challenges.

 Improved testability